What are the 5 Scrum Events

 5) Sprint Retrospective

-While there may be no set agenda, it's crucial that by way of the end of the Retrospective, the team identifies one or two upgrades to put in force of their strategies, tools, interactions, or Definition of Done.
+While there may be no set agenda, it's crucial that at the end of the Retrospective, the team identifies one or two upgrades to put in place their strategies, tools, interactions, or Definition of Done.

 Achieve your product vision with confidence - sign up for our Scrum Product Owner Certification today!